SteveSayantan/NodeJS-Basics/Networking-Theory/intro.md

 If we have millions of computers or millions of other networks, it will be really impractical to try to use *switches* and connect millions of cable to connect all these computers.

 We add a layer on top of the switches i.e. *routers* .
 Now these routers can be connected together using cables.
-Router decides which of the connected devices made a particular request via Network Access Translator.
+Router decides which of the connected devices made a particular request via Network Address Translator.

 Routers, though understand MAC address, work mainly with IP Address.
 Each router has an Global IP Address.
 It is basically a unique address assigned to a specific device on a network .